Sole trader vs limited company tax breakdown

 Sole trader tax 101(s):

-And if you want to keep your receipts but prefer storing them online, you can use our AI data-extraction tool to take a picture, and keep it in your account for later use🎉
+And if you want to keep your receipts but prefer storing them online, you can use our AI data-extraction tool to take a picture, and keep it in your account for later use. 🎉

 Limited company tax 101(s):

-• Or a combination of both
+• A combination of both.

 Whether you go the sole trader route or the LTD route, there are always tax tidbits to consider, making the choice between sole trader vs limited company tax a personal decision rather than a one-size-fits-all one.